Formal Requirement Elicitation and Debugging for Testing and Verification of Cyber-Physical Systems: Signal Vacuity Checking

-\yhl{One of the main sources of vacuity is the antecedent failure in a Request-Response specification such as $\varphi_{RR}=\Box_{[0,5]}(req\Rightarrow\Diamond_{[0,10]}ack)$.
-We provide a formula mutation that can detect signal vacuity in Request-Response specifications \cite{HornTW015}: \begin{definition}[Request-Response MITL] A Request-Response MITL formula $\varphi_{RR}$ is an MITL formula that has one or more implication ($\Rightarrow$) operations in positive polarity (without any negation).
-In addition, for each implication operation the consequent should be a subformula of another temporal operator. \end{definition}}

-\yhl{In the Request-Response (RR) specifications, we define sequential events in a specific order (by using the implication operator).
+In the Request-Response (RR) specifications \cite{HornTW015}, we define sequential events in a specific order (by using the implication operator).
 Many practical specification patterns based on the Request-Response format are provided for system properties \cite{Dwyer1998PSP,Konrad2005RSP}.
 Therefore, we can define a chain of events that the system must respond/react to.
 In an RR-specification such as $\varphi_{RR}=\Box_{[0,5]}(req\Rightarrow\Diamond_{[0,10]}ack)$, the temporal operator for the consequent $\Diamond_{[0,10]}ack$ is necessary, unless the system does not have any time to acknowledge the $req$.
 For any trace $\mu$ in which $req$ never happens, we can substitute $ack$ by any formula and the specification is still satisfied by $\mu$.
-Therefore, if the antecedent is failed by a trace $\mu$, then $\varphi_{RR}$ is vacuously satisfied by $\mu$.}
+Therefore, if the antecedent is failed by a trace $\mu$, then $\varphi_{RR}$ is vacuously satisfied by $\mu$.
 For each implication subformula ($\varphi\Rightarrow\psi$), the left operand ($\varphi$) is the precondition (antecedent) of the implication.
-An antecedent failure mutation is a new formula that is created with the assertion that the precondition ($\varphi$) never happens. \yhl{Note that RR-specifications should not be translated into NNF.} For each precondition $\varphi$, we create an antecedent failure mutation $\Box_{I_{\varphi}}(\neg\varphi)$ where $I_{\varphi}$ is called the {\it effective interval} of $\varphi$.
+An antecedent failure mutation is a new formula that is created with the assertion that the precondition ($\varphi$) never happens.
+Note that RR-specifications should not be translated into NNF.
+For each precondition $\varphi$, we create an antecedent failure mutation $\Box_{I_{\varphi}}(\neg\varphi)$ where $I_{\varphi}$ is called the {\it effective interval} of $\varphi$.